If Public Figures Were Stocks: A Reputation Market Analysis

 - Speculative (5%): Oppenheimer, Satoshi.
 Lottery tickets with narrative catalysts.

-Diversify across eras, across fields, and across risk profiles.
+Diversify across eras (living vs. historical), across fields (politics, science, business, art), and across risk profiles.
 Rebalance when the market gives you opportunities.

-And remember: in this market, the only earnings report that matters is the one history writes.
+And remember: in this market, the only earnings report that matters is the one the public writes, every day, in real time.

 Not financial advice.
-Actually, it's not even about money -- it's about opinion.
+Actually, it's not even about money -- it's about public verdict.
 But we used the financial language because it was fun and you read the whole thing, didn't you?
 Get your 1,000 OPS and start trading.